golobby/container/README.md

 })
 ```

-### Bind Errors
+### Resolver Errors

 The process of creating concrete (resolving) might face an error.
-The resolver function can also return an like the following example.
+In this case, you can return the error as the second return value like the example below.

 ```go
 err := container.Transient(func() (Shape, error) {